 Do you treasure anything over following Christ?
 Even good things, when treasured over knowing Jesus, can distract us from fully following him.
 Jesus wants us to treasure knowing him and his ways above all else, because that’s where he wants our hearts to be.
 His advice in Matthew 6:33 is to “seek first his kingdom and his righteousness.”
 If that is where your heart is, he promises to take care of everything else.

-“But be sure to fear the LORD and serve him faithfully with all your heart; consider what great things he has done for you.”
+As Samuel exhorted Israel, so I encourage you to “be sure to fear the LORD and serve him faithfully with all your heart; consider what great things he has done for you.”
 (1 Samuel 12:24).

 Having begun as a guest speaker in 2005, Dan was appointed Interim Pastor in 2008 and has been serving Maple Root Baptist ever since.
 As a small group leader and Chaplin for the Connecticut Tigers, Dan has a heart for the lost and the God that saves them.